-- 1. Swap Powers.
-In between adventures you may change your Hero's selected powers.
-You are still bound by the selection requirements on the Hero card. - Sell Items.
-You may sell any Item Treasure cards your Hero has gained.
-The sold Treasure card(s) goes back into the Treasure deck and the Hero gains the value listed on the card in gold pieces. - 3.
+- 3. Sell Items.
+You may sell any Item Treasure cards your Hero has gained as long as you are at a Marketplace or a Trading Post.
+The sold Treasure card(s) goes back into the Treasure deck and the Hero gains the value listed on the card in gold pieces. - 4.
 Trade Treasure Cards and/or GP.
 You can barter with other players, exchanging Item Treasure cards for other Treasure cards or GP (gold pieces).
 Alternatively, you may give another player an Item Treasure card or gold pieces without receiving anything in return.
 You can only trade items and GP with Heroes that are participating in the adventure.
 For example, if no one has played the Fighter for 2 adventures, you can't "borrow" the Fighter's 400 GP.
-Even if you're playing the Rogue. - 4.
+Even if you're playing a Rogue. - 5.
 Level Up.
-Your Hero may spend 1,000 gold pieces to become 2nd level!
-Flip your 1st-level Hero card over to the 2nd-level side.
+Page 2 of the adventure book will tell you which adventures allow leveling up and the cost.
+When going from 1st level to 2nd level, flip your 1st-level Hero card over to the 2nd-level side.
 Leveling up to 2nd level increases your Hero's Hit Points, Armor Class, and Surge Value.
 It also allows you to choose a new Daily power.
-For the remainder of the campaign, your Hero is at 2nd level.

-- 5. Buy Advancement Tokens.
-You can only choose this option after your Hero has leveled up to 2nd level.
-Your Hero can spend gold pieces to buy Advancement tokens; each token has a unique cost that is explained in detail on page 15.
+When you level up to 3rd level, take the 3rd-level marker and add it to your Hero's card.
+Your Hero's Hit Points and Surge Value increases and you gain a new Utility power.
+In addition, you get to choose an Expert power.
+When you level up to 4th level, flip over the 3rd-level marker to the 4th-level side.
+Your Hero's Hit Points, Armor Class, and Surge Value increase.
+It also allows you to choose a new Daily and Expert power. - 6.
+Buy Advancement Tokens.
+Your Hero can spend gold pieces to buy Advancement tokens: each token has its price listed on it.
 An Advancement token allows your Hero access to a specific benefit.
 A Hero can never trade or give an Advancement token to another Hero.

-The available tokens include: - ◆ Reroll: This token can be used to reroll any die rolled during your Hero Phase. - → +1 Damage: This token can be used after you hit with an attack to deal +1 damage. - ◆ Regain 2 HP: This token can be used to regain 2 Hit Points. - ◆ Recharge: This token can be used to flip up any face-down Power or Treasure card, enabling another use of that card.
+The available tokens include: - ◆ Reroll: This token can be used to reroll any die rolled during your Hero Phase. - → +1 Damage: This token can be used after you hit with an attack to deal +1 damage. - → +2 Attack: This token can be used after you roll a die in an Attack to modify the roll upward by 2. - ◆ Regain 2 HP: This token can be used to regain 2 Hit Points. - ◆ Recharge: This token can be used to flip up any face down Power or Treasure card, enabling another use of that card.